Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 Acute Hand and Wrist Injuries at Work

 - Strains.
-Pulled muscles in the hands are known as strains, and they result from falls, lifting, incidents and overuse.
+Pulled muscles in the hands are known as strains, and they result from falls, lifting, incidents, and overuse.
 They make working with your hands painful and difficult.
 Most strains can be treated with rest and over-the-counter medicine, but they still keep workers from their assigned jobs.

 - Fractures.
 Breaking any one of the 27 bones in your hands can be painful and debilitating.
 Lots of recovery time is needed for hand fractures, and some require surgery and physical therapy to restore health and range of motion.
 Most hand fractures are caused by falls and crushing accidents.

-Repetitive Motion Hand and Wrist Injuries at Work
+Repetitive Motion Hand and Wrist Problems

 - Carpal tunnel syndrome.
 The most common repetitive motion and overuse injury to the hand, carpal tunnel syndrome occurs when the median nerve in hand becomes irritated, inflamed, and compressed.
 It causes numbness, weakness and tingling, and is most common in middle-aged women.
 It can be treated with pain management, rest, steroids, and surgery.